 |40 to 80

 ||Poor - does not meet expectations - highest concern

-The WQI graphs show blue for low concern, beige for moderate concern, and red for high concern or poor water quality.
+The WQI graphs show lavender for low concern, light yellow for moderate concern, and red for high concern or poor water quality.

 Find the Water Quality Index

-The Water Quality Index is in a tab on individual station pages in the Statewide Water Quality Monitoring Network application.
-Select your station of interest from the application map, and click the blue link to get to the station page.
+The Water Quality Index is in a tab on individual station pages in the Freshwater Information Network application.
+Select your station of interest from the application map, and click the "location data" link to get to the station page that contains the WQI.
 The tabs are toward the bottom of the page.
-Click on the Water Quality Index tab to find the WQI graphs.
+Click on the Freshwater Quality Index tab to find the WQI charts.